 Imagine the Hawaii of the past.
 Unspoiled country and untouched beaches.
 No skyscrapers or stoplights.
 The chance to truly live as the locals do.
 That’s Molokai today.

 Hawaii’s fifth-largest island, Molokai is only 61 kilometres long and 16 kilometres across at its widest point.
 Molokai is home to the highest sea cliffs in the world along its northeast coast (1,100-1,200 metres) and Hawaii’s longest continuous fringing reef (45 kilometres) off Molokai’s southern coast.
 On foot, by bike or by 4-wheel drive, this is an island of outdoor adventure.
-Take the road less travelled and get red dirt in your shoes, whether you’re hiking along the 520-metre cliffs leading to Kalaupapa National Historical Park or discovering Papohaku Beach, one of Hawaii’s biggest white sand beaches.
+Take the road less traveled and get red dirt in your shoes whether you’re hiking along the 520-metre cliffs leading to Kalaupapa National Historical Park or discovering Papohaku Beach, one of Hawaii’s biggest white sand beaches.

-With a high percentage of its population being of Native Hawaiian ancestry, Molokai is a place where Hawaiian culture thrives.
+With a high percentage of its population being of Native Hawaiian ancestry, Molokai is place where Hawaiian culture thrives.
 The people of Molokai continue to preserve their rural lifestyle thanks to their love of the land, or aloha aina, and you can feel this aloha from small town Kaunakakai to sacred Halawa Valley.
 Hawaii’s past comes alive on Molokai.